Ask a doctor about a prescription for ERYTHROMYCIN PANPHARMA 1 g POWDER FOR SOLUTION FOR INFUSION

 Z.I du Clairay - Fougeres - F-35133 – France

-For further information about this medicine, please contact the local representative of the marketing authorization holder:
+You can request more information about this medication by contacting the local representative of the marketing authorization holder:

-Pharmavic Ibérica S.L.,
+Pharmavic Ibérica S.L.

 C/Compositor Lehmberg Ruiz, 6

-Edificio Ibiza, Office 7
+Edificio Ibiza, Oficina 7

 29007 Málaga, Spain

-This medicine is authorized in the member states of the European Economic Area with the following names:
+This medication is authorized in the Member States of the European Economic Area under the following names:

-Germany | ERYTHROMYCIN PANPHARMA 1 g powder for the preparation of an infusion solution |
+Germany | ERYTHROMYCIN PANPHARMA 1 g powder for solution for infusion |

-Denmark | ERYTHROMYCIN PANPHARMA 1 g, powder for infusion fluid, solution |
+Denmark | ERYTHROMYCIN PANPHARMA 1 g, powder for infusion solution |

 Spain | ERITROMICINA PANPHARMA 1 g, powder for solution for infusion EFG |

-Finland | Erythromycin Panpharma 1 g, infusion dry substance, for solution |
+Finland | Erythromycin Panpharma 1 g, powder for infusion solution |

-Norway | Erythromycin Panpharma 1 g, powder for infusion fluid, solution |
+Norway | Erythromycin Panpharma 1 g, powder for infusion solution |

-Sweden | Erythromycin Panpharma 1 g, powder for infusion fluid, solution |
+Sweden | Erythromycin Panpharma 1 g, powder for infusion solution |

-For detailed and updated information about this medicine, please visit the website of the Spanish Agency for Medicines and Medical Devices (AEMPS)http://www.aemps.gob.es/
+Detailed and updated information on this medication is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) http://www.aemps.gob.es/

-This information is intended solely for healthcare professionals:
+This information is intended only for healthcare professionals:

 Severe infections